mandrasch/ddev-wp-groundstation/README.md

     This command will automatically install wordpress and activate the .zip file need to activate updraftplus for addons (See: https://updraftplus.com/support/installing-updraftplus-premium-your-add-on/).

-    At the end of the installation, you can set a your admin password.
+    At the end of the installation, you will be prompted for an admin password.

 3. **Login into local wordpress**